Disability Discrimination Lawyer in Philadelphia, PA & Mount Laurel, NJ

 What is the Definition of a Disability?

 The main statute that protects individuals from disability discrimination is the Americans with Disabilities Act, or the ADA.
-The ADA defines a person with a disability as an individual with a “a physical or mental impairment that substantially limits one or more major life activities of such an individual.”
-This definition includes individuals who have a record of a physical impairment and thus covers individuals who may not currently have a disability.
+The ADA defines a person with a disability as an individual with “a physical or mental impairment that substantially limits one or more major life activities of such an individual.”
+This definition includes individuals who have a record of physical impairment and thus covers individuals who may not currently have a disability.
 Lastly, the ADA includes individuals who do not have a disability but are “regarded as” having a disability.
 This includes individuals who have an impairment that does not substantially limit major life activities.

 What Qualifies as Disability Discrimination?